On the Limitations of Fractal Dimension as a Measure of Generalization: Experimental Setup

-Our experiments follow the setting of \cite{dupuis_generalization_2023, birdal_intrinsic_2021}.
-Given a neural network, its loss \(\ell(w, z)\), and some dataset \(S = (z_1, \dots, z_n)\), we train the model using SGD until convergence (training accuracy reaches \(100\%\)) and then run \(5000\) more iterations to obtain a sample of weights \(\{w_k: 0\leq k\leq 5000\}\) over the optimization trajectory near the local minimum attained.
-We then compute the \(0\)-PH dimension using both the Euclidean and the data-dependent pseudo-metric \eqref{eq:pseudo-metric-dupuis} based on Algorithm 1 by \cite{birdal_intrinsic_2021}, using the code by \cite{dupuis_generalization_2023} which in turn uses the TDA software Giotto-TDA \citep{tauzin_2020_giottotda} to compute the PH barcodes in both (pseudo-)metric spaces.
+Our experiments closely follow the setting of \citet{dupuis_generalization_2023}.
+We train with SGD until convergence, then continue for \(5000\) additional iterations to obtain a sample optimization trajectory \(\{w_k: 0 < k \leq 5000\}\) about the local minimum attained.
+We then compute the \(0\)-PH dimension using both the Euclidean metric and the loss-based pseudometric \eqref{eq:pseudo-metric-dupuis} to obtain the generalization measures of \citet{birdal_intrinsic_2021} and \citet{dupuis_generalization_2023}.
+In keeping with the assumptions of this theory, we omit explicit regularization such as dropout or weight decay, and maintain constant learning rates in all experiments.
+Following \citet{dupuis_generalization_2023} we define the generalization gap as the the absolute accuracy gap for classification tasks, and the absolute loss gap in regression tasks.
+Further details on the experimental setup, expanding on this section, are provided in Appendix \ref{app:exp_setup} and a note on the stability of PH dimension estimates post-convergence can be found in Appendix \ref{app:estimating_PH_dim}.

-\textbf{Datasets and Architectures.} We experimentally evaluate these approaches following the architectures in \cite{dupuis_generalization_2023}: regression with a Fully Connected Network of 5 layers (FCN-5) on the California Housing Dataset (CHD) \citep{kelley_sparse_1997}; classification with a FCN-5 on the MNIST datset \citep{lecun_gradient_1998}; and training AlexNet \citep{krizhevsky_imagenet_2017} on the CIFAR-10 dataset \cite{krizhevsky_learning_2009}.
-As in \cite{dupuis_generalization_2023}, all experiments use ReLU activation, and for the CHD and MNIST experiments, we compute 10 different seeds.
-We additionally conduct experiments on a 5-layer convolutional neural network, defined by \cite{Nakkiran_deep_2021} as \emph{standard CNN}, trained on CIFAR-10.
-The model consists of \(3\times3\) convolutional layers of widths \([c, 2c, 4c, 8c]\), where \(c\) is a width (channel) multiplier.
-Each convolution is followed by a ReLU activation and a MaxPool operation with \(\text{kernel} = \text{stride} = [1, 2, 2, 8]\).
-We train with cross-entropy loss using SGD with no momentum nor weight decay, and constant step size.
+\textbf{Datasets and Architectures.} We employ the same datasets and architectures as \citet{dupuis_generalization_2023}: (i) fully-connected network of 5 (FCN-5) and 7 (FCN-7) layers on the California housing dataset (CHD) \citep{kelley_sparse_1997}; (ii) FCN-5 and FCN-7 on the MNIST dataset \citep{lecun_gradient_1998}; and (iii) AlexNet \citep{krizhevsky_imagenet_2017} on the CIFAR-10 dataset \citep{krizhevsky_learning_2009}.
+We additionally conduct experiments on a 5-layer convolutional neural network, defined by \citet{Nakkiran_deep_2021} as \emph{standard CNN}, trained on CIFAR-10 and CIFAR-100, with batch normalization removed to align with the bound assumptions.